laboon/CS1530_Summer2018/course-info.md

     * Sprint 2 Deliverable - 10%
     * Sprint 3 Deliverable - 15%
     * Sprint 4 Deliverable - 15%
-    * Spring 5 Deliverable - 20%
+    * Sprint 5 Deliverable - 20%
   * Reading Quizzes - 30%
     * There are 6 quizzes, with the lowest quiz score being dropped - thus each quiz counts for 6% (30 / 5) of your grade